solacecommunity/solace-prometheus-exporter/README.md

 Get the same result as the legacy `solace-det` endpoint, but from a specific broker.
 `http://your-exporter:9628/solace?m.ClientStats=*|*&m.VpnStats=*|*&m.BridgeStats=*|*&m.QueueRates=*|*&m.QueueDetails=*|*&scrapeURI=http://your-broker-url:8080`

-#### Endpoints using semp v2
+#### Endpoints using SEMP v2

-Here are only the first two filters are supported.
+Only the first two filters are supported.

 The VPN filter may NOT be asterix.
 You are advised to always provide a valid vpn name.
 Wildcards are not supported.
 In case you provide an asterix, the "DefaultVpn" from configuration will be used.

-The ITME filter is using the semp v2 semantic (* is a wildcard for one or more chars).
+The ITEM filter is using the SEMP v2 semantic (* is a wildcard for one or more chars).
 You can either provide only the filter string, in this case main field and == will be prepended.

-Or you provide full qualified solace sep [v2 filter](https://docs.solace.com/Admin/SEMP/SEMP-Features.htm#Filtering)
+Or you provide full qualified solace SEMP [v2 filter](https://docs.solace.com/Admin/SEMP/SEMP-Features.htm#Filtering)
 like:

 `queueName!=internal*` All queues that are NOT internal.